BhavanPahuja/History-Of-Cryptography/_twentieth/otp.md

 order: 2
 ---

-Cousin to the stream cipher and invented by the same minds, the one-time pad is an uncrackable encryption technique (if applied correctly).
+Cousin to the stream cipher and invented by the same minds, the one-time pad (OTP) is an uncrackable encryption technique (if applied correctly).
 The "pad" part of the name comes from the sheets of paper on which the key stream was printed.

 The key (no pun intended) difference between the OTP and a standard stream cipher is that the digits in the key stream are _truly random_.
 A proper OTP should also have the following properties: